-10. Allows Houses of Traditional Leaders to influence the making of government laws
+10. Allows House of Traditional and Khoi-San Leaders to influence the making of government laws

-TAB envisions that the National House of Traditional Leaders will be given a special chance to make comments whenever Parliament is processing certain laws.
+The TKLB envisions that a National House of Traditional and Khoi-San Leaders will be given a special chance to make comments whenever Parliament is processing certain laws.
 The laws referred to are bills about customary law, customs or the powers and structure of local government.
-TAB also gives permission for provincial legislatures and municipal councils similarly to give Provincial Houses of Traditional Leaders and Local Houses of Traditional Leaders a special chance to make comments on these kinds of new laws.

 According to the Constitution, Parliament, provincial legislatures and municipal councils are the primary law-making bodies in South Africa.
-While Houses of Traditional Leaders are likely to be stakeholders in bills about customary law, customs and local government, it is questionable that the Houses are privileged with a special comments period above other stakeholders.
-The time period given to ordinary members of the public to submit comments on new bills is often shorter than the time given to the Houses of Traditional Leaders under TAB.
-Furthermore, TAB seems to assume that traditional leaders are best-placed to answer questions about customary law.
-However, it has been recognised by the Constitutional Court that customary law is found in the everyday practice, values and history of ordinary people - not decreed unilaterally by traditional leaders.
-The role of these Houses of Traditional Leaders in making laws under TAB should therefore be further interrogated.
+While the House of Traditional and Khoi-San Leaders is likely to be a stakeholder in bills about customary law, customs and local government, it is questionable that the House is privileged with a special comments period above other stakeholders.
+The time period given to ordinary members of the public to submit comments on new bills is often short, while the House will be given 60 days in which to make comments.
+Furthermore, the TKLB seems to assume that traditional leaders are best-placed to answer questions about customary law.
+However, it has been recognised by the Constitutional Court that customary law is found in the everyday practice, values and history of ordinary people - not declared unilaterally by traditional leaders.
+The role of the House of Traditional and Khoi-San Leaders in making laws under the TKLB should therefore be further interrogated.